hogaur/hogaur.github.io/_posts/2020-08-09-border-gateway-protocol.markdown

 date:   2020-08-09
 categories:
 section: 'Life'
-description: 'Notes from weekend spent in learning and understanding BGP'
+description: 'a weekend spent in learning and understanding BGP'
 ---
-*Notes from weekend spent in learning and understanding BGP*

 This blog post is a story of a weekend I spent learning and understanding the [Border Gateway Protocol](https://en.wikipedia.org/wiki/Border_Gateway_Protocol).
 This not so ancient protocol came out in March 1996, just almost four years after my birth.
 It is used by routers to discover routes from each other automatically.
 And a little understanding of which comes pretty handy while setting HAVPN tunnels on Google Cloud Platform.